-The Seasonal Shift & Its Relationship to Insomnia
+The Seasonal Shift, Its Relationship to Insomnia, & Acupressure

 by Emily Bartha, LAc, MSAOM |

-The Seasonal Shift & Its Relationship to Insomnia
+The Seasonal Shift, Its Relationship to Insomnia, & Acupressure

-How does the seasonal shift lead to insomnia?
+How does the seasonal shift and time changes lead to insomnia?
 And how can acupuncture help?
+These are questions we address in Chinese Medicine several times a year.

-When the seasons shift, there is often a shift in our sleep patterns.
-In the clinic we have been noticing a lot of our patients coming in with complaints of restless nights or overly active dreaming/nightmares.
-Under the lens of Traditional Chinese Medicine, this occurs because we are moving from a season of Yin energy (fall and winter) to a season of Yang energy (spring and summer).
+When the seasons shift, there is often a change in our sleep patterns.
+In our acupuncture clinic, when we adjust our clocks, we often notice many of our patients coming in with complaints of restless nights or overly active dreaming and in some cases, nightmares.
+Under the lens of Traditional Chinese Medicine theory, this occurs because we are moving from a season of Yin energy (fall and winter) to a season of Yang energy (spring and summer) - and vise versa in the autumn season.

 shen men acupressure point

 This point is translated as “Spirit Gate” and is a powerfully calming point.
 Find it on the crease of your wrist on the pinky side.
-Use the opposite pointer finger and thumb to pinch the area.
-Find a tender spot and hold the pressure for 30-60 seconds.
+Use the opposite pointer finger and thumb to pinch the area. .
+Locate a tender area and apply pressure for 30-60 seconds.

-This point is translated as “Three Yin Intersection” as the three most yin channels of the body intersect here.
+This point is described as the “Three Yin Intersections” because three main yin channels of the body meet here.
 Find it on the inner side of your lower leg, around 2 inches above the medial malleolus in a tender depression that is posterior to the medial border of the tibia.
-Again hold this tender spot for 30-60 seconds.
+Again press this tender area for 30-60 seconds.

-I really love these points because they are so clinically effective with research to back it up!
-Studies have shown that the combination of acupuncture points Heart 7 and Spleen 6 work on the GABA pathways and increase the amount of GABA in cerebrospinal fluid of the brain.
-(1) GABA is known to have an inhibitory effect on the brain and is one of the main neurotransmitters involved in sleep.
-An increase in GABA will quiet the CNS prior to sleep.
+GABA is known to have an inhibitory effect on the brain and is one of the main neurotransmitters involved in sleep.
+An increase in GABA will decrease the CNS before sleeping.

 Need more help with your sleep?
 Regular acupuncture and herbal medicine can help!
 Book an appointment today to get a customized treatment to help you sleep better!